JackySiew/ODP/readme.md

           DocumentRoot "C:/xampp/htdocs/odp/public"
           ServerName odp.test
       </VirtualHost>
-7. Go to C:\WINDOWS\System32\drivers\etc and open hosts(open with notepad and run as administrator), then write these statements into the file:
+<p>7.
+Go to C:\WINDOWS\System32\drivers\etc and open hosts(open with notepad and run as administrator), then write these statements into the file:</p>
       127.0.0.1 localhost
       127.0.0.1 odp.test
-8. Finally, you can type the website http://odp.test or http://localhost/odp/public and enjoy yourself
+<p>8.
+Finally, you can type the website http://odp.test or http://localhost/odp/public and enjoy yourself</p>

 ## Customer
 Email: user@user.com